Sofien Moussa: Career

-Tunisia

 AS Marsa

 Moussa started his career at age 22 at hometown club AS Marsa where he spent four years playing in Tunisian Ligue Professionnelle 2.

 Étoile du Sahel

 At the end of the 2014 season he move up a division to Tunisian Ligue Professionnelle 1 to join one of the top clubs in Tunisian football, Étoile du Sahel.

 However, Moussa struggled for form and on holding down a place in the team only making 16 appearances for Étoile du Sahel and only scoring 2 goals in the 2014–15 campaign.

-Career in Europe

 Petrolul Ploiești

 Moussa arrived at his first European club, Petrolul Ploiești at the start of the 2015–16 Liga I season.
 Moussa played about half a season in Romania.
 He moved to Norway during the 2015 Norwegian transfer window.

 Tromsø

 In February 2015, Moussa signed a one-year contract with Norwegian Eliteserien side Tromsø.
+He left the club at the end of his contract.

 Lokomotiv GO

-Moussa moved to Lokomotiv Gorna Oryahovitsa in the Bulgarian Top Division for a short 6 months stint following being released by Tromsø, midway through his first season in Norway.
+Moussa moved to Lokomotiv Gorna Oryahovitsa in the Bulgarian Top Division for a six-month stint following being released by Tromsø, midway through his first season in Norway.
 Lokomotiv GO were relegated to the Bulgaria Second Division at the end of the season.